Morsmalleo/AhMyth/README.md

 4. ```sudo ./autoinstall```
 ###### Once the installer has installed AhMyth and its prerequisites, it will prompt you to change your java version
 5.  ```Select the corresponding number for Java 11 openjdk``` - Example: `0`
-6. Launch AhMyth anywhere & automatically with the `ahmyth` command or type `npm start` in `AhMyth-Server`
+6. type `ahmyth` anywhere inside your terminal to automatically launch AhMyth or you can launch AhMyth from your Applications menu

 #### Manual Install
 1. ```git clone https://github.com/Morsmalleo/AhMyth.git```